-Recently, learners have flocked to the virtual classroom to continue their professional development.
-Organizations have started embracing the flexibility and dynamism of this learning environment as a viable option for programs ranging from new-hire onboarding to informational webinar-style updates to complex technical trainings.
+Recently, learners have flocked to the virtual classroom due to changing careers and/or continuing their professional development.
+Organizations have started embracing the flexibility and dynamism of this learning environment as the option for programs ranging from new-hire onboarding to informational webinars to complex technical trainings.

 To help learners – both new and experienced – adapt and thrive in the virtual classroom, our team compiled a list of obstacles to look out for and ways to preemptively overcome them.

 Set boundaries and expectations!
 In the past, managers knew when their team attended face-to-face classroom training, thanks to empty cubicles and out of office messages.
 Because learners can attend virtual trainings from their desks, the line between working and learning gets blurred.
 In some ways, it increases the authenticity of training, in others, it creates confusion logistically.
 Simple steps like using a shared calendar with your manager, setting up an automated email responder, and even a note on your office door clarifying your in-training status.